Credential store (credential store)

 • The values of the credentials are stored obfuscated in the "credentialstore.cfg".

-• Restricted transport between client and server: The values of the credentials are only transported from the client to the server when they are added or edited.
+• Restricted transport between client and server: The credential values are only transported from the client to the server when they are added or edited.
 Conversely, no values are transported from the server to the client.

-• When exporting processes, only the names of the credentials are exported, but no values.
-During or after the process import, the values can be reset by the user, provided they have the required portal permission.
+• When exporting processes, only the names of the credentials are exported, no values.
+During or after the process import, the values can be reset by the user if the required portal rights are available.

-• During portal export, the default setting is for the values of the credentials to be removed from credentialstore.cfg.
-After the portal import, the values can be reset by the user, provided they have the required portal permission.
+• During portal export, the values of the credentials are removed from credentialstore.cfg by default.
+After the portal import, the values can be reset by the user if the required portal rights are available.

 Publication of processes